-Revenues increased by 19% or P846 million
+Revenues increased by 2% or P255 million

-Consolidated revenues for the period amounted to P5.2 billion, 19% or P846 million higher than the same period last year.
-The improvement was largely driven by construction operations and revenue contribution of real estate segment..
+Consolidated revenues for the period amounted to P11.4 billion, 2% or P255 million higher than the same period last year.
+The improvement was driven by the contribution from real estate segment, which was only consolidated starting 3Q2023 after the acquisition of PH1 in July 2023.

-Construction revenues amounted to P4.9 billion - 16% more than 2023 - and contributed 95% to total consolidated revenues.
-The segment benefitted from a steady progress accomplishment of its existing projects in addition to the revenue generated by Malolos Clark Railway Project.
+Construction revenues amounted to P10.9 billion - at par with the previous year - and contributed 95% to total consolidated revenues.
+The segment benefitted from robust construction activities and steady progress accomplishment of its existing order book.